gtamilse/ansible-lab/Network_Automation_with_Ansible.md

 - Try this if you have any time left.
 - The above playbook is similar to the one below; just another YAML representation.
 - copy the below contents into a file and name it p2.yml
-- Note that p2.yml has some style differences with reference to p1.yml.
-There are multiple was to represent data in YAML.
-One simple data point is that line spaces are ignored. p2.yml doesnt have line spaces but p1.yml has.
+- Note that there are some style differences between p1.yml and p2.yml.
+There are multiple ways to represent data in YAML.
+One simple data point is that, line spaces are ignored. p2.yml doesn't have line spaces but p1.yml has.

 ```
 ---